jeremy21212121/covid-new-canada/README.md

 # Stack

 Server-side rendered with Nuxt.js/Vue.js, proxied by NGINX on my personal web server.
+Now, obviously, canvas elements can't be rendered on the server, but the API call and processing of data all occurs server-side.

 ## Build Setup